-- □ Create an image with the PhotoWorksTM application. - Create an animation using SolidWorks MotionManager.
+- □ Create an image with the PhotoView 360 application. - Create an animation using SolidWorks MotionManager.

 - □ This lesson requires copies of Tutor1, Tutor2 and the Tutor assembly that are found in the Lessons\Lesson11 folder in the SolidWorks Teacher Tools folder.
-Tutor1, Tutor2 and the Tutor assembly were built earlier in the course. - This lesson also requires the Claw-Mechanism that was built in Lesson 4: Assembly Basics.
-A copy of this assembly is located in the Lessons\Lesson11\Claw folder in the SolidWorks Teacher Tools folder. - □ Verify that PhotoWorks is set up and running on your classroom/lab computers.
+Tutor1, Tutor2 and the Tutor assembly were built earlier in the course. - □ This lesson also requires the Claw-Mechanism that was built in Lesson 4: Assembly Basics.
+A copy of this assembly is located in the Lessons\Lesson11\Claw folder in the SolidWorks Teacher Tools folder. - □ Verify that PhotoView 360 is set up and running on your classroom/lab computers.

-This lesson plan corresponds to Working with Models: PhotoWorks and Working with Models: Animation in the SolidWorks Tutorials.
+This lesson plan corresponds to Working with Models: Animation in the SolidWorks Tutorials.